API-Labels/etiketo/spec.md

 ### Value Range of Value Labels

+Each value label is identified by a type (as described above) and has a value.
+Value labels can have two types of values, either single strings, or sets of strings.
+If a value label has a value of a single string, this is represented as a JSON string.
+If a value label has a value of a set of strings, this is represented as a JSON array of strings.

 ## Etiketo Link Labels

 In an Etiketo document, the `links` member is an object that contains all the link labels as members.
 Each member in the `links` object constitutes an API link label.
 Link labels are either URIs or sets of URIs.